Bhanugupta

-Only mentioned in the Eran inscription as a "Raja" and not a "Maharaja" or a "Maharajadhiraja" as would be customary for a Gupta Empire ruler, Bhanugupta may only have been a Governor for the region of Malwa, under Gupta Emperor Narasimhagupta.
+Only mentioned in the Eran inscription as a "Raja", not a "Maharaja" or a "Maharajadhiraja" as would be customary for a Gupta Empire ruler, Bhanugupta may only have been a Governor for the region of Malwa, under Gupta Emperor Narasimhagupta.

 Eran inscription of Bhanugupta

 Bhanugupta is known from a stone pillar inscription in Eran, Malwa.
 The inscription was translated by John Faithfull Fleet in 1888, and then a second time in 1981, leading to different interpretations.

 Initial translation (J.F Fleet 1888)

-According to the initial translation of the Eran inscription (by John Faithful Fleet in 1888), Bhanugupta participated to a non-specific battle in 510 CE (Line 5).
+According to the initial translation of the Eran inscription (by John Faithful Fleet in 1888), Bhanugupta participated in a non-specific battle in 510 CE (Line 5).